Skip to content

 Intent

-Children who leave St Anne’s Catholic Primary School will have developed a love of learning and have been ‘INSPIRED’ to reach their full potential.
-We want our children to be happy, confident and respectful by the time they leave us.
-They will have made a positive contribution in our community and developed the importance of becoming active and environmentally aware.
+At St Anne’s Catholic Primary School we strive to develop the whole person.
+We believe each child is a unique individual with God-given dignity.
+Children who leave St Anne’s Catholic Primary School will have developed a love of learning and have been ‘INSPIRED’ to reach their God-given potential.
+We want our children to be happy, confident and respectful by the time they move on to the next stage in their education.
+They will have made a positive contribution in our community and developed the importance of becoming active and environmentally aware citizens.

 Implementation